Russo-Swedish War (1741–1743): 1742

 Since the Swedish army remained inactive, the Russians again seized the initiative and moved onto the offensive.
-With the support of the Russian galley fleet, a 30,000 men strong Russian army under the command of Field-Marshal Lacy marched from Vyborg.
+With the support of the Russian galley fleet, a 30,000 men strong Russian army under the command of Field Marshal Lacy marched from Vyborg.
 It crossed the border on 13 June and then continued advancing towards Frederikshamn.
 The Swedes had prepared a strong defensive position outside of Frederikshamn, at Mäntlahti.
 The Swedish colonel defending the position had become aware of the Russian approach and withdrew all his forces from the fortified positions to Frederikshamn a day before the Russian attack, which was to take place on 25 June.
 However, the abandoned position was critical for the town's defense and by 28 June, the Swedish army under Lewenhaupt set the town on fire and started withdrawing.

-Co-operation with Swedish naval and land forces did not go smoothly and instead of supporting the army, the bulk of the fleet sailed directly to Hangö when the army started its withdrawal.
+Co-operation with Swedish naval and land forces did not go smoothly and instead of supporting the army, the bulk of the fleet sailed directly to Hangö (Hanko) when the army started its withdrawal.
 Galleys sailed to Pellinge (Pellinki).
-This in turn cut off the army from its supply lines and Lewenhaupt started withdrawing further towards the army's supply depots at Borgå.
+This in turn cut off the army from its supply lines and Lewenhaupt started withdrawing further towards the army's supply depots at Borgå (Porvoo).
 Russians followed the withdrawing Swedes but no real action between the armies, apart from skirmishes between the Swedish rearguard and Russian cavalry patrols, took place.
 On 18 July after learning that Swedish garrisons further inland had left their posts, Lewenhaupt and the army council judged it to be best to withdraw to Helsingfors to prepare its defenses.